National Electric Vehicle Infrastructure (NEVI) Formula Program

 EV charging stations must be non-proprietary, allow for open-access payment methods, be publicly available or available to authorized commercial motor vehicle operators from more than one company, and be located along designated FHWA Alternative Fuel Corridors (AFCs).
 If a state and DOT determine that all AFCs in the state have been fully developed, then the state can propose alternative public locations and roads for EV charging station installation.

 FHWA must distribute the NEVI Program Formula Program funds made available each fiscal year (FY) through FY 2026, so that each state receives an amount equal to the state FHWA funding formula determined by 23 U.S. Code 104.
-To receive funding, states must submit plans to the DOT and U.S. Department of Energy (DOE) Joint Office for review and public posting by August 1, 2022, describing how the state intends to distribute NEVI funds.
-The FHWA will approve state plans on a rolling basis, and no later than September 30, 2022.
-FHWA announced approval of all state plans on September 27, 2022.
+To receive funding, states must submit plans FHWA and the Joint Office of Energy and Transportation for review and public posting annually, describing how the state intends to distribute NEVI funds.
+The FHWA announced approval of all initial state plans on September 27, 2022.
+State NEVI plan updates are due August 1, 2023.

-Additionally, DOT will establish a grant program by November 15, 2022, for states and localities requiring additional assistance to strategically deploy EV charging stations under this Program.
+Additionally, DOT established a grant program for states and localities requiring additional assistance to strategically deploy EV charging stations under this Program.
 Additional funding eligibility and considerations will apply.